 vi.
 The Editorial from the first issue of Fede e Ragione, an integrally Catholic periodical founded by Fr.
 Paolo de Toth in 1919 the program of which is also the program of the Fr.
 Golian Association and its website “Myśl Katolicka”.

 i.
 “The Catholic Response to the Crisis in the Church” – a general introduction to today’s problem which treats of the different positions de facto taken within the Catholic opposition to the doctrines and reforms of the Second Vatican Council and shows which position is the only one fully compatible with the doctrine of the Church.

 ii.
 “The Beginnings of Opposition to the Council” – an important text by Fr.
 Francesco Ricossa, Superior of the Mater Boni Consilii Institute, being the 3rd Part (of five) of a polemic against a text published by the Society of St. Pius X periodical in which the Italian priest treats thoroughly of the historical beginnings of Catholic opposition against Conciliar doctrines and reforms.
 In this manner Father shows the falsehood of two myths propagated by the SSPX: that Abp.
 Lefebvre’s congregation was first (before the sedevacantists) and that it was the sedevacantists who broke the initial unity in the “traditionalist” camp.
-(All five parts will appear on our website.)
+(The entire article can be found here.)